clemensjarnach/hikingblog.github.io/_posts/2020-07-31-Hochplatte.md

 | Danger:       | Alpine Environment with Alpine Dangers and exposed sections  |
 | Weather Forecast:   | 1)[wetter.com](https://www.wetter.com/deutschland/garmisch-partenkirchen/DE0003244.html), 2)[DAV-Bergwetter](https://www.alpenverein.de/DAV-Services/Bergwetter/Allgaeu-Karwendel-Ammergau-Zugspitze-Arlberg)|

-The Hochplatte (2082m) is a great and main summit of this part of the Ammergauer Alpen.
-It has a narrow ridge with invites for a beautiful ridge traverse.
-Many routes are possible to the Hochplatte from the Ammerwald alm, via Fensterl or Weitaljoch, or alternatively from the Kenzen and Kenzenhütte.
+The Hochplatte (2082m) is the main summit of this part of the Ammergauer Alpen.
+It has a narrow ridge that invites for a beautiful ridge traverse.
+Many routes are possible to the Hochplatte e.g. from the Ammerwald alm, via Fensterl or Weitaljoch, or alternatively from the Kenzen and Kenzenhütte.

-The hike to the  Hochplatte is one of the most exciting and rewarding undertaking in the Ammergauer Alpen.
+The hike to the  Hochplatte is one of the most exciting and rewarding undertakings in the Ammergauer Alpen.
 <br>

 **Route:**